pl3onasm/CLRS/algorithms/graphs/dfs/README.md

 This classification of edges can be used to get information about the structure of a graph.
 For example, if a DFS on a directed graph $G$ produces no back edges, then $G$ is a DAG (directed acyclic graph).

 The total running time of DFS is $\Theta(V + E)$.
 The program below implements a DFS to classify edges in a given graph.
 It outputs the discovery and finish times of each node, as well as the classification of each edge.
-Note that these results are not unique, as the order in which nodes are explored doesn't have to be unique and may create a different breadth-first forest, meaning that another implementation or a different input order could produce different results.
+Note that these results are not unique, as the order in which nodes are explored doesn't have to be unique and may create a different depth-first forest, meaning that another implementation or a different input order could produce different results.

 Implementation: [DFS](https://github.com/pl3onasm/AADS/blob/main/algorithms/graphs/dfs/dfs.c)